AsmJit

 Use Cases

-AsmJit has been the preferred choice of many projects for years, because of its API, size, and features.
+AsmJit has been the preferred choice of many projects for years, because of its API, small size, and many features packed into it.
 It's ideal for implementing high performance and low latency code generators, be it JIT backends of programming languages, recompilers, or specialized compilers that generate code based on data that is only known at runtime.
 AsmJit has been also successfully used in other domains such as debuggers, reverse engineering tools, and computer graphics.

 AsmJit in Research